Richard Joseph Cooke

-Richard Joseph Cooke (1853—1931) was a bishop of the Methodist Episcopal Church, South, elected in 1912.
+Richard Joseph Cooke (1853—1931) was a US Methodist clergyman who served as bishop of the Methodist Episcopal Church, South, elected in 1912.
 He also distinguished himself as a pastor, an editor, a theologian, an author, and a university administrator.

 Early life

 Richard was born January 31, 1853, in New York, the son of Richard and Joana (née Geary) Cooke.
 He came South at an early age, working as a timekeeper for a railroad construction company for a time.

 Richard married Eliza Gettys Fisher April 20, 1881.
 They had four children.
 She died in 1904.
 Then he married Ella B. Fisher in 1908 (his first wife's sister).

 Education

 Richard graduated in 1880 from East Tennessee Wesleyan University.
 He afterwards studied at the University of Berlin, Germany.
 The University of Tennessee awarded him the honorary degree D.D.
 Likewise, Willamette University awarded the LL.D.

 Ordained ministry

 Richard was admitted to the Central Tennessee Annual Conference of the M.E.
 Church, South in 1873.
 He also served as a pastor in the Holston Conference, where he served the Cleveland, Tennessee church, and First Methodist of Knoxville.
 He also taught at both Athens University and Chattanooga University.
 Later he was also the editor of the Methodist Advocate Journal.